 - Planning for the transfer of assets.
 While a will can allow you to transfer assets through probate, you may wish to explore the use of joint accounts or trusts in case you are concerned any family members will contest your will.
 If you have a partner you are not married to, you may also need to address estate tax issues.

-These are just a few of the key things which need to be considered in the creation of an estate plan for LGBT individuals.
+These are just a few of the key things which need to be considered in the creation of an estate plan for LGBTQ individuals.

-How Can a Maryland LGBT Estate Planning Lawyer Help Me?
+How Can a Maryland LGBTQ Estate Planning Lawyer Help Me?